ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

 ### Required Hardware

-By default, this example does not require hardware; it uses a simulated instrument and PyVISA-sim to simulate NI-DCPower and NI-VISA DMM instruments in software. [`_visa_dmm_sim.yaml`](./_visa_dmm_sim.yaml) defines the behavior of the simulated NI-VISA DMM instrument.
+Supported SMU instrument models:
+- An NI SMU that is supported by NI-DCPower (e.g. PXIe-4141)

-Supported instrument models:
+Supported DMM instrument models:
 - NI Instrument Simulator v2.0
 - HP/Agilent/Keysight 34401A DMM

-By default, this example uses a physical instrument or a simulated instrument created in NI MAX.
-To automatically simulate an instrument without using NI MAX, follow the steps below:
+By default, this example uses physical instruments (or a simulated SMU created in NI MAX).
+To simulate instruments without using NI MAX, follow the steps
+below:
 - Create a `.env` file in the measurement service's directory or one of its parent directories (such as the root of your Git repository or `C:\ProgramData\National Instruments\MeasurementLink\Services` for statically